Welcome from the Chaplain's Office

 Discipleship Small Group

-The Discipleship Small Group ministry also serves to encourage students 'to walk as Jesus walked' as they journey together during their years at Wheaton.
-As a student-led ministry coordinated by Clayton Keenon in the Chaplain's Office, interested students are organized into small groups that provide a safe haven among peers, allowing for mutual support and encouragement, safety in struggle, and a place to become more like Christ.
+The Discipleship Small Group ministry also serves to encourage students to help one another become like Jesus as they journey together during their years at Wheaton.
+Interested students are organized into small groups led by fellow students that provide a safe haven among peers, allowing for mutual support and encouragement, safety in struggle, and a place to become more like Christ.

-In addition to my role as chaplain, the staff of the Chaplain's Office at Wheaton includes Clayton Keenon (Coordinator of Discipleship Small Groups and Graduate Chapel), Jennifer Little (Discipleship Small Groups Graduate Resident Assistant), Marilyn Brenner (Office Coordinator), Sarah Beasley Graham (Office Assistant), and four Student Chaplains.
-In the 2012-2013 school year, the Student Chaplains are Kathryn Bradford, John-Paul Heres, Susan Millikan, and Matthew Vega.
+The staff of the Chaplain's Office at Wheaton includes the Chaplain, Clayton Keenon (Ministry Associate for Discipleship and Graduate Chapel), Elizabeth Studebaker (Discipleship Small Groups Graduate Resident Assistant), Marilyn Brenner (Ministry Associate for Care and Administration), Leslie Royalty Weinzettel (Office Assistant), and four Student Chaplains.
+In the 2014-2015 school year, the Student Chaplains are Abby Coster, Catherine Holt, Ryan Kerns, and Daniel Kim.
 The Student Chaplains function as consultants and advisors to the Chaplain's Office while exercising their own gifts of ministry among their fellow students.
-The work of the Chaplain's Office is also enhanced through gifts in music and worship offered by the Chapel Worship Team led by senior Megan Romberger, and through the discipleship ministry provided by students serving on the Discipleship Small Groups Cabinet.
+The work of the Chaplain's Office is also enhanced through gifts in music and worship offered by the Chapel Worship Band, co-led by seniors Whitney Hall and Andrew Sedlacek, and through the discipleship ministry provided by students serving on the Discipleship Small Groups Cabinet.
 An informal Student Chapel Advisory Committee also meets every other week to offer invaluable feedback and ideas to lend added inspiration to the chapel program.

 The Chaplain's Office desires to be a "safe place" for members of the community to find pastoral care, encouragement, and affirmation in being, belonging, and becoming.
-Though I am the campus pastor, this does not mean that the College considers itself a church.
+Though pastoral ministry takes place, this does not mean that the College considers itself a church.
 It isn't.
-Students are encouraged to become active in a local church (View a listing of churches in the area (PDF)).
-But during the time students are enrolled at Wheaton, I desire to be their campus pastor and want to know them personally.
-My door is open.
-The Chaplain's Office is located in the Beamer Student Center - at ext.
+Students are encouraged to become active in a local church (please see the 2014-2015 church directory for a listing of churches in the area (PDF)).
+But during the time students are enrolled at Wheaton, we desire to be available.
+The Chaplain's Office is located on the north end of the Beamer Student Center - at ext.
 5087.